 Wait at least 1 month after getting any of these vaccinations before you try to get pregnant.

-If you didn’t catch up on vaccinations before or during pregnancy, do it after your baby’s born.
+If you haven’t caught up on vaccinations before or during pregnancy, do it after your baby’s born.
 This can help protect you from diseases in future pregnancies.

-Until your baby gets his first pertussis shot, the best way to protect him is to get the vaccine yourself and avoid people who may have the illness.
+Until your baby gets his first pertussis shot, the best way to protect him is to get the vaccine yourself and keep him away from people who may have the illness.
 If they aren’t up to date on their vaccines, caregivers, close friends and relatives who spend time with your baby should get a Tdap vaccine at least 2 weeks before meeting your baby.
 Babies may not be fully protected until they’ve had three doses of the Tdap vaccine.

-Getting vaccinated soon after giving birth can help prevent your newborn baby from getting other illnesses, too.
-This is because most babies don’t begin their regular vaccination schedule until 2 months of age.
-By you getting vaccinated, you can avoid getting sick and, in turn, passing an illness to your baby.
+Getting other vaccines soon after giving birth can help prevent your baby from infection, too.
+Most babies don’t begin their regular vaccination schedule until 2 months of age.
+By you getting vaccinated, you can help keep from getting sick and passing an illness to your baby.

 If you’re breastfeeding, it’s safe for you to get routine adult vaccines.
 Ask your provider if you have questions.